A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO: Polyatomic Frank-Wolfe

 Putting all these ingredients together results in Algorithm~\ref{alg:pfw}, which we call the \emph{Polyatomic Frank-Wolfe (P-FW)} algorithm.
-The algorithm used for the partially-corrective steps is described in Algorithm \ref{alg:ista}.
+The partial-correction procedure is described in Algorithm \ref{alg:ista}.
 It consists in a warm-started iterative soft-thresholding algorithm with a stopping criterion based on the relative improvement of the iterates.